HTTPArchive/almanac.httparchive.org/src/content/en/2022/accessibility.md

   sql_file="focus_outline_0.sql",
 ) }}

 We found that 86% of websites add `:focus {outline: 0}`.
 This removes the default outline that browsers use for the focused interactive element.
 In some cases, they are overridden using some custom styling, but not always.
 This makes it impossible for users to determine which element has focus which in turn hinders navigation.
-Sara Souedian has a great article on how to <a hreflang="en" href="https://www.sarasoueidan.com/blog/focus-indicators/">design WCAG-compliant focus indicators</a>.
+[Sara Souedian](https://twitter.com/SaraSoueidan) has a great article on how to <a hreflang="en" href="https://www.sarasoueidan.com/blog/focus-indicators/">design WCAG-compliant focus indicators</a>.
 However, it's exciting to see that 9% of websites have `:focus-visible` compared to only 0.6% last year.
 This is definitely a step in the right direction.

-#### TabIndex
+#### `tabindex`

 `tabindex` is an attribute that can be added to elements to control whether they can receive focus.
 Depending on its value, the element can also be organized within the keyboard focus or "tab" order.

 We found that 60% of mobile websites and 62% of desktop websites use `tabindex`.
-The `tabindex` attribute can be used for a few different purposes, which may or may not cause accessibility issues.
+The `tabindex` attribute can be used for a few different purposes, which may or may not cause accessibility issues:

 - Adding `tabindex="0"` adds an element in the sequential keyboard focus order.
 Custom elements and widgets that are intended to be interactive need an explicitly assigned `tabindex="0"`.
 - `tabindex="-1"` means that the element is not in the keyboard focus order, but can be programmatically focused using JavaScript.
+- A positive value for `tabindex` is used to override the keyboard focus order and most of the time leads to a <a hreflang="en" href="https://www.w3.org/TR/UNDERSTANDING-WCAG20/navigation-mechanisms-focus-order.html">WCAG 2.4.3 - Focus Order</a> failure

 It's important to remember that placing non-interactive elements in the keyboard focus order can be confusing for low-vision users and should hence be avoided.